-Guidance will depend heavily on specific circumstances present with respect to COVID-19 spread within the State and within each institution's local community at that time.
-Each constituent institution should continue a controlled return of employees to on-site operations, as conditions permit.
+Guidance for the State's Phase 3 reopening plan will depend heavily on specific circumstances present with respect to COVID-19 spread within the State and within each institution's local community at that time.
+Each constituent institution should continue a gradual and controlled return of employees to on-site operations, as conditions permit.